rossum-computing/hyperledger-fabric-mining/README.md

 With the help of this Node application and the REST API calls built inside it, we can use our Blockchain Network.
 This is just an interface, we can do this in other methods as well.

 - Go into "hyperledger-fabric-mining/blockchain-network/mining" folder.
-- Run this command `npm install` .
+- Run this command `sudo npm install` .
 - Make sure all the packages get installed without errors.
 - To run the node app use the following command `port=4000 node app` .
 - Open a new terminal window to test RESTAPI, run `./testMinAPIs.sh` .